Music Scholarship Application

 - Dress appropriately for performance and interview.

 Admission requirements: Students with a concentration in music performance or music education are required to audition in a major performance area.
 Students with a concentration in Interdisciplinary Studies in Music are not required to audition.
-There is also no audition requirement for either music minor.
+There is also no audition requirement for a music minor.

 Please plan to perform two works of contrasting character.
 For instrumentalists, these might include a fast and slow work, and/or pieces from different historical eras.